 Highways has confirmed this is acceptable.
 The Council's Tree Officer has also confirmed this is acceptable, subject to a condition to secure lorry proof tree guards, i.e., metal guards that rest on the ground and wrap around tree trunks to protect trees.
-Such guards are widely used in public areas.
+Such guards are widely used in public areas (see 0014M Proposed Site Plan 200 received 23 August 2023 for an indicative tree guard image).
 Condition 09 requires full details of all proposed tree planting to be submitted to and approved in writing by the LPA prior to first occupation of the retail unit including details of such tree guards.

-The end user, Heron Foods, has confirmed the store would receive one delivery a week from Head Office along with about three, third party fresh deliveries, e.g., milk and bread, that would come on smaller vehicles throughout the week.
+The end user, Heron Foods, has confirmed the store would receive 1 delivery a week from Head Office along with about three, third party fresh deliveries, e.g., milk and bread, that would come on smaller vehicles throughout the week.
+It is understood that all Heron delivery vehicles are tracked and branded as shown on the revised Swept Path Analysis drawing received 23 August.
 Regarding the transfer of goods to the store from delivery vehicles once on site, this would be by foot with products pushed across in roll cages.
-The delineated roll cage route is shown on revised plans received 20 & 22 June and 20 July would result in one parking bay being unavailable at the time of delivery.
+The delineated roll cage route is shown on revised plans received 23 August and would double-up as a pedestrian route/crossing between the two stores.
+This revised proposal would result in one less parking space than the previous scheme, the impact(s) of which are considered under the 'Parking provision' sub-heading below.
+Consideration has been given to whether delivery times could be restricted to certain hours, however, as no such restrictions apply to the existing store currently occupied by Tesco Express, who utilise the same delivery bay and entrance, it is not considered such a condition would be enforceable.
+Consequently, delivery times to the store would be unrestricted.
+Notwithstanding this, it is not considered that the additional delivery trips that would be generated as a result of this store would cause any harm, over and able the existing situation, that would warrant refusal.
+20 & 22 June and 20 July would result in one parking bay being unavailable at the time of delivery.
 In view of this, it is considered appropriate, should permission be granted, to impose a condition requiring deliveries to take place outside of opening hours of the proposed store, when the car park should theoretically be empty.
 It is also considered appropriate, should permission be granted, to restrict delivery times further to fall inside of the opening hours of the existing Tesco store (i.e., 6am to 11pm), to ensure deliveries etc. take place during existing active hours.
 The proposed store opening hours are 8am to 8pm Monday to Saturday and 8am to 4pm on Sundays, Public or Bank Holiday.
-Consequently, it is considered reasonable to restrict store deliveries and collections to between the hours of 6am- 8am and 8pm-11pm, which Heron Foods has confirmed would be workable.
+Consequently, it is considered reasonable to restrict store deliveries and collections to between the hours of 6am- 8am and 8pm- 11pm, which Heron Foods has confirmed would be workable.
 Any future occupier of the store, i.e., not Heron Foods, would have to adhere to the agreed restrictions or apply to change them, at which point the Local Planning Authority would consider the impacts of such proposed changes.